FHIR/Gravity-SDOH-Exchange-RI/README.md

 - Consent

 ### Create an EHR Organization resource with the PractitionerRole
 Send a `POST` request to `https://{EHR server base}/` with the following content.
 This will create an EHR Organization entry and link it to the performing Practitioner using the PractitionerRole resource.
 This practtioner with corresponding PractitionerRole resource and Organization referencing the current EHR, should be launching the EHR app, in other case the launch will fail.
-Please take into account that **both resource should belong to the US-Core profile**.
+Please take into account that **both resources should belong to the US-Core profile**.
 ```yaml
 {
     "resourceType": "Bundle",